enkore/j4-dmenu-desktop/README.md

     --dmenu=<command>
-        Determines the command used to invoke dmenu Executed with your shell ($SHELL) or /bin/sh --display-binary
+        Determines the command used to invoke dmenu Executed with your shell ($SHELL) or /bin/sh --use-xdg-de
+        Enables reading $XDG_CURRENT_DESKTOP to determine the desktop environment --display-binary
         Display binary name after each entry (off by default) --term=<command>
-        Sets the terminal emulator used to start terminal apps --help
+        Sets the terminal emulator used to start terminal apps --usage-log=<file>
+        Must point to a read-writeable file (will create if not exists).
+        In this mode entries are sorted by usage frequency.
+    --help
         Display this help message